The Adventures of a Japanese Woman (Part I): Starting in Tokyo, Japan

 Apparently, there were no children around my age in my neighborhood.
 Indeed, I was born in the year of the horse and superstition says that girls born that year will eventually grow up to kill their husbands.
 As silly as this may sound, people actually believed this superstition and couples avoided having children for fear of giving birth to a girl in 1966.
 As a result, 25% fewer babies were born in 1966 than the previous year and the following year, more babies were born than in 1966.
 Because I had no interaction with kids my age, I apparently became desperate for human connection.
 I was less than two years old when I escaped from home and found myself into the playground of a preschool, a short walk from home.
 My mother panicked when she found that I was gone and discovered me on one of the swings in the deserted preschool playground.
 Pretty soon, however, I had a younger brother and a sister, both of them born in quick succession.

 By the time I was 16 months old, my mother became pregnant with my brother.
 All throughout this period, my uncle continued to reside with us, and my paternal grandparents who lived out in Nagano, about 200 km away, frequently visited their son`s (my father`s) family.
 Since the house in which my family lived was built using the financial resources of my grandparents, they saw it as a "subdivision" of their own home.
 They would often stay for three whole weeks, but contributed very little in helping out with the household chores.
-They tried to make the most out of their stay by shopping in Ginza (equivalent to 5th Avenue in New York City).
-My grandfather, however, was receptive to the needs of a toddler and he would often change my diapers.
-My mother found their stay stressful, but had little opportunity to voice her discontent, since the house was built by her in-laws and her side of the family did not contribute to it financially.
+They tried to make the most of their stay by shopping in Ginza (equivalent to 5th Avenue in New York City).
+My grandfather however, was receptive to the needs of a toddler and would often change my diapers.
+My mother found their stay stressful but had little opportunity to voice her discontent, since the house was built by her in-laws and her side of the family did not contribute to it financially.

 My brother arrived in July 1968.
-He was about 15 days early, and for a reason.
+He was about fifteen days early, and for a reason.
 Apparently, the day before my brother's arrival, I ate too many bananas and developed a tummy upset.
 I was throwing up and needed immediate medical attention.
 Unfortunately, it was a Sunday and there were no doctors available!
 Dr. Nakamura was also unavailable.
 My mother heard through a neighbor that there was a clinic a short walk away where the doctor might be available.
 My mother was carrying me in a state of panic, and she accidentally fell and landed on her knee.
 After taking me to the clinic (the doctor was a kind woman and I didn`t resist at all in letting her examine me.
 From that time on, Mrs. Suzuki became our home doctor), her waters broke.
 She was admitted to the hospital the following morning and my brother arrived around 10 am.
 Apparently, he was red and wrinkled, resembling a monkey.
 Indeed, he was born in the year of the monkey!

 Shortly after my brother arrived, my uncle found a job in his hometown in Nagano and moved out.